mhar-vell/academic-articles/README.md

 # academic-articles
-A simple formatting of articles for the Embedded Systems discipline based on the IEEE transactions template.
+A simple formatting of articles for the Academic disciplines based on the IEEE transactions template.